atlassian/data-center-helm-charts/docs/examples/storage/nfs/NFS.md

 #### Pod affinity

 It is **highly recommended** to keep NFS server and Bitbucket nodes in close proximity.
-To achieve this, you can use Affinity rules - a standard kubernetes functionality.
-Please read the [documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) closely and use the suitable affinity definition in `affinity: {}` definition in the `values.yaml` file.
+To achieve this, you can use affinity rules - a standard kubernetes functionality.
+You can read the [Kubernetes affinity documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) and use the suitable affinity definition in the `affinity: {}` definition in the `values.yaml` file.